Links for Palaeobotanists

 !
 Henri D. Grissino-Mayer, Department of Physics, Astronomy & Geosciences, Valdosta State University: TREE-RING WEB PAGES.
 Resources for information on tree-ring research (dendrochronology).
 Excellent!

-Henri D. Grissino-Mayer, Department of Geography, The University of Tennessee, Knoxville: The Bibliography of Dendrochronology.
-This is an archive of printed documents relevant to tree-ring research worldwide, that you can search for free.
-It currently contains approximately 9000 references dating back to 1737.
+Henri D. Grissino-Mayer, University of Tennessee, Knoxville (website hosted by Swiss Federal Institute for Forest, Snow and Landscape Research WSL): Bibliography of Dendrochronology.
+This yearly updated Bibliography of Dendrochronology is a free searchable archive of printed documents relevant to tree-ring research worldwide.
+It currently contains 14,341 references dating back to 1737.

 Andreas G. Heiss, University of Natural Resources and Applied Life Sciences, Vienna; also: Archaeobotany, Vienna Institute for Archaeological Science (VIAS): Anatomy of European and North American woods - an interactive identification key.
 A freeware DELTA-based interactive identification key for soft- and hardwoods.
 Macroscopic and microscopic features.
 The key is currently available in English and German (ZIP files).